-Once the exams are over it's time to pack in as many good times as is humanly possible!
-We review this year's hottest festivals, with one eye on budgeting.With so many festivals happening across the UK and Europe this summer, it's getting more and more tricky every year to decide which ones to go to – ‘specially when they all have equally incredible line-ups and promises of an amazing party atmosphere.
+Once the exams are finally done and dusted, it's time to pack in as many good times as is humanly possible!
+We review this year's hottest festivals, with one eye on budgeting.With so many festivals happening across the UK and Europe, it's getting more and more tricky every year to decide which ones to go to – 'specially when they all have equally incredible line-ups and promises of an amazing party atmosphere.

 With our help, the summer's toughest decision is about to get a lot easier!

 Note that the prices indicated for these festivals are just for tickets and/or camping, so they don't include travel to and from each festival.
 You can save loads by booking your festival travel tickets in advance.
 See our tips on cheaper train tickets, coaches and flights.

 Cost: £59.50 (day pass), £119 (weekend)

 Manchester's favourite music festival is, unsurprisingly, also a favourite amongst the city's massive student population.

 The festival takes place in Heaton Park, one of Europe's largest municipal parks, and even has a fully 18-hole golf course and a boating lake!

 The weekend of 10th – 11th of June features a top drawer line up with acts like Frank Ocean, Stormzy, London Grammar, Chaka Khan and The 1975.

 If you're still not 100% convinced, check out our Parklife festival review from a few years back.

 Get buying those tickets ASAP – full weekender tickets and early birds are already sold out!